For more detailed information about our funders, finances and achievements over the years, please see our:

 Positive Money is a not-for-profit company and receives the majority of its funding from a number of charitable trusts and foundations.
 We also receive funding from a network of committed individual supporters providing both regular and occasional donations.

-In the financial year ending 31 March 2021, 14% of our funding came from regular and occasional donations from our individual supporters.
-84% came from grants from trusts and foundations or other charities.
-1% came from miscellaneous sales and a final 1% came from other operating income including income received for the provision of services.
+In the financial year ending 31 March 2022, 8% our funding came from regular and occasional donations from our individual supporters.
+89% came from grants from trusts and foundations or other charities and nonprofits.
+3% came from other operating income including income received for the provision of services.
 More detail on our funders and donors and the amounts given for each project is provided at the bottom of this page.

 In terms of expenditure, our main costs are salaries for our team of staff and contractors, while our overheads are kept very low.
-In the same financial year, 77% of our total expenditure went on staff costs, including for research, influencing and advocacy, campaigning, and coordinating the UK and international campaigns.
-6% of costs were sent to our Brussels counterpart, Positive Money Europe, and came from those grants to us that had portions of their budgets specifically earmarked for activities in Belgium.
-Other costs include communications and online services costs of 6%, office administration costs of 5% (including rent for a small 220sq ft office), other sundry costs making up the remaining 6%.
-We had no expenditure on events during this financial year due to the COVID19 lockdown restrictions.
+In the same financial year, 71% of our total expenditure went on staff costs, including for research, influencing and advocacy, campaigning and mobilising our supporters, and coordinating the UK and international campaigns.
+5% of costs were sent to our Brussels counterpart, Positive Money Europe, 14% of costs were sent to our United States of America counterpart, Positive Money US, and came from those grants to us that had portions of their budgets specifically earmarked for activities in Belgium and the USA respectively.
+Other costs include communications and online services costs of 4%, events 1%, and office, administration and other sundry costs of 5% (including rent for a small 5-desk office).

 The organisations listed at the bottom of this page provide funding for our core projects, but we depend on the support of dedicated individual supporters in order to keep campaigning for a banking system that works in the interests of ordinary people.
 If you can, please help with a small monthly donation.